byterubpay/byterub-site/_posts/2017-12-17-overview-and-logs-for-the-dev-meeting-held-on-2017-12-17.md

 **\<suraeNoether>** i have the reversed preference as fluffypony, plus i would like the authors to review the implementation in either case
 **\<suraeNoether>** i think sarang has the same preference as fluffypony though
 **\<vtnerd>** uh, so before meeting adjourns I'd like to prod https://github.com/byterubpay/supercop/pull/1
-**\<moneromooo>** What we'd need is for people who may review it to tell is now when they would, and how much time they'd need...
+**\<byterubmooo>** What we'd need is for people who may review it to tell is now when they would, and how much time they'd need...
 Not gonna happen most likely.
 **\<vtnerd>** unedited supercop code is all that is now
 **\<luigi1111w>** cool
-**\<pigeons>** pre-borromean ringct signature issue was found by 3rd party (and/after the monero team), so people do look at non-mainnet code. and also that incident shows how short timelines are scary
+**\<pigeons>** pre-borromean ringct signature issue was found by 3rd party (and/after the byterub team), so people do look at non-mainnet code. and also that incident shows how short timelines are scary
 **\<endogenic>** \^
 **\<fluffypony>** also msvb-mob wanted to say a couple of things about the HW wallet
 **\<suraeNoether>** pigeons: that's an extremely good point